Chain of Summaries: Summarization Through Iterative Questioning: Chain of Summaries

-\paragraph{Hyperparameters for Chain of Summaries} The movement towards synthesis can be adjusted using several hyperparameters that govern the iterative approach.
-Number of iterations ($i$), this number determines how many iterations the summary undergoes.
-Higher values allow for a more comprehensive evolution, but there is a risk of diminishing returns or over-refinement.
-The number of questions for refinement ($iq$) controls how many unanswered questions from each evaluation phase are used to guide the subsequent synthesis.
-This parameter balances focused improvement (low values) against broader coverage (high values).
+The synthesis process is controlled by two key hyperparameters: the number of iterations $i$, which determines how many refinement cycles occur, and the number of refinement questions $iq$, which controls how many unanswered questions from $U^k$ guide each iteration.
+Higher $i$ enables more comprehensive evolution but risks over-refinement, while $iq$ balances focused improvement (low values) against broader coverage (high values).